 If an incoming connection hits the router close enough to an outgoing connection on the same port tuple, the connection will be allowed despite the lack of port forwarding or explicit firewall rules.

-A port tuple is a set of "remote port, remote IP, local port, local IP".
+A port tuple is a set of "protocol, remote port, remote IP, local port, local IP".
 An exact match is needed for hole punch connection to be successful.

 The local port is otherwise usually irrelevant for normal connections, which is why multiple websites can be accessed by your web browser despite them all hosting on the HTTPS remote port, 443.